TimTeaFan/tt_website/content/post/2023-ordering-rows/index.md

 ## Wrap-up

 This post turned out to be almost a book chapter on ordering rows.
 I hope you enjoyed it.
-If you have a better approach to one of the examples above or if you have a special ordering challenge that I haven't considered, let me know via Twitter, Mastodon or Github.
+If you have a better approach to one of the examples above or if you have a special ordering challenge that I haven't considered, let me know in the comments below or via Twitter, Mastodon or Github.

 <div class="session" markdown="1">